vmware-archive/gangway/docs/README.md

   --from-literal=sesssionkey=$(openssl rand -base64 32)
 ```

+## Path Prefix

+Gangway takes an optional path prefix if you want to host it at a url other than '/' (e.g. `https://example.com/gangway`).
+By configuring this parameter, all redirects will have the proper path appended to the url parameters.

+This variable can be configured via the (ConfigMap)[https://github.com/heptiolabs/gangway/blob/master/docs/yaml/02-config.yaml#L81] or via environment variable (`GANGWAY_HTTP_PATH`).

 ## Detailed Instructions

 The following guide is a more detailed review of how to get Gangway and other components configured in an AWS environment.